Jay-JYKim91/recollective/README.md

 ---

 ## 📊 Future Improvements

-- 🔽 **Sorting Options for Records**
-  Add the ability to sort records by date (ascending and descending) to improve browsing flexibility.

 - ♿ **Accessibility Enhancements**
   Improve keyboard navigation, focus states, and ARIA roles to make the app more accessible to all users.